What Organic Gardeners Do

 Organic gardening improves the air, water, and soil in our community.
 By choosing native species of plants to ward off pests and attract pollinators, birds, bees, butterflies, and beneficial insects, organic gardeners care for the Earth and its indigenous creatures in a synergistic system, where every living entity has a place in the wheel of life.
 By planting close and using mulch to conserve water and prevent weeds, by using compost to enrich the soil, and by rotating crops to balance the nitrogen in the soil, we create beautiful, cost effective, and abundant organic gardens of fruits, herbs, and veggies.

-The objective of this club is to promote organic gardening practices through education and community outreach, to grow our plants in a non-toxic, chemically-free manner using natural predators and organic pest sprays to control pests, earthworms to aerate the soil, and compost to enrich the soil to produce the freshest, best tasting, bursting with life fruits, herbs, flowers, and veggies.
+The objective of this club is to promote organic gardening practices through education and community outreach, to grow our plants in a non-toxic, chemically-free manner using natural predators, native plants, and Dr. Bronner soap, garlic, and water spray to control pests, earthworms to aerate the soil instead of tilling, and organic compost rather than chemical additives to enrich the soil, and produce the freshest, best tasting, bursting with life fruits, herbs, flowers, and veggies.

 Everyday is a learning adventure in the garden.
 Now is the best time to plant for the future.

 Check out this great article about the Organic Garden Club in Edible Ventura County Magazine: https://edibleventuracounty.ediblecommunities.com/things-do/growing-food-health-and-happiness-during-pandemic?fbclid=IwAR3DiglQjIqRizsA6mCmdo41UWO_5Cq1G17EwzYerAjnS_pOZS3OcIAiV4M#.XqKR-2E8q04.facebook